 I am a Postdoctoral Associate in the Social and Ethical Responsibilities of Computing at MIT.
 I received my Ph.D. from the University of Texas at Austin in 2023.

 My research focuses on the ways in which technology reflects and affects human values, so I am usually thinking about ethics, aesthetics, and epistemology.
 My dissertation was on the ethics of virtual actions.
 I am also interested in other issues at the intersection of ethics and aesthetics, the ethics of information and technology, algorithmic bias, and algorithmic decision making.

-Before coming to the University of Texas, I received a B.A. from Columbia University in philosophy and mathematics and briefly worked in the legal field.
+Before going into academic philosophy, I received a B.A. from Columbia University in philosophy and mathematics and briefly worked in the legal field.
 I grew up in Beirut, Lebanon.

 Outside of philosophy, I practice judo, meditate regularly, and play video games.